Ultimate Guide to Real Estate Website Conversion Marketing

 Traffic sources have remained similar to the past but with a few changes – namely, with more a spotlight on social media traffic, new search engines, and more direct traffic.

+Google still accounts for 64-78% of all traffic for websites we’d analysed, with second being 15-30% from direct traffic.
 The second most common search engine for US-based real estate companies has been DuckDuckGo with a 2% traffic share, and that’s replaced Bing for the second spot.
-Worldwide for 2022, Bing however still accounts for 3% of traffic while for the Asian market, China’s Baidu has grown to capture 8% of all mobile search, placing it second in the respective space.
+Worldwide for 2024, Bing however still accounts for 3% of traffic while for the Asian market, China’s Baidu has grown to capture 8% of all mobile search, placing it second in the respective space.

 Social traffic accounts for 1-8% of all traffic – with the top source being Facebook.
 To add, social media leading into 2020 was the preferred channel by approximately 21% of readers wanting to make a company enquiry.